St Mary's Star of the Sea Catholic School: Primary school

-St Mary Star of the Sea Primary School is co-educational and caters for approximately 300 students from Kindergarten through to Year 7.
+St Mary Star of the Sea Primary School is co-educational and caters for approximately 300 students from Kindergarten through to Year 6.
 The school has strong links to the Parish and wider communities and their involvement and support are essential.

 The Curriculum reflects the values of both the Catholic Church and those outlined in the Curriculum Framework.
 The school believes it develops the "whole child" (spiritually, intellectually, socially, emotionally and physically) in an environment rich in the Catholic tradition.

 Early childhood education

 Kindy, Pre-Primary and Year 1 are educated in the Junior Learning Centre, located across the oval from the main school buildings.
 Inside, there are three separate classrooms, with two large ‘wet' areas and a modern kitchen facility.
-The play area is fully fenced and the whole centre is fully resourced.
 Kindy students attend four sessions a week.
 Pre-Primary builds upon the knowledge and skills introduced in the previous year.
-Students attend full time and are actively involved in investigating, exploring, thinking and communicating.
+Students attend full time.
 Each student is individually monitored and assessed and a report is written twice a year.
-Year One is a fundamental stage in the young students' learning career.
-It is the beginning of their formal schooling environment.
-Year One, therefore, immerses the students in experiences that are meaningful, whole and based on real situations that the students can relate to.
-Such experiences promote language enhancement, cognitive development, social interaction, physical activity and creativity.
-Literacy, numeracy and effective communication become a focus.

-Year 2–7
+Year 2–6

-The curriculum is more formal and the focus on literacy and numeracy strengthens, while developing the "whole student".
-The school offers educational programs for individual differences, interests, needs and levels of ability, which it believes sets the student up for future success.
+The curriculum is more formal and the focus on literacy and numeracy strengthens.
+The school offers educational programs for individual differences, interests, needs and levels of ability.
 The school offers its students access to a range of specialist learning areas such as Science, Art, Music, Computing and Physical Education.
-Students have access to a state of the art computer laboratory whilst having computers in each classroom.
+Students have access to a computer laboratory whilst having computers in each classroom.